NVIDIA/cuEquivariance/docs/tutorials/irreps.rst

 The group :math:`SO(3)` is the group of rotations in 3D space.
 It has a countable number of irreducible representations, each labeled by a non-negative integer.
 The irreps of :math:`SO(3)` are indexed by the non-negative integers :math:`l = 0, 1, 2, \ldots`.
 The dimension of the :math:`l`-th irrep is :math:`2l + 1`.
 Some of the irreps of :math:`SO(3)` are well-known and have special names:

-- The trivial representation (0) is one-dimensional and corresponds to scalar quantities that do not transform under rotations (e.g., mass, charge, etc.).
+- The trivial representation (:math:`l = 0`) is one-dimensional and corresponds to scalar quantities that do not transform under rotations (e.g., mass, charge, etc.).
-- The vector representation (1) is three-dimensional and corresponds to vectors in 3D space (e.g., position, velocity, force, etc.).
+- The vector representation (:math:`l = 1`) is three-dimensional and corresponds to vectors in 3D space (e.g., position, velocity, force, etc.).

 The higher-dimensional irreps are less common but are still important in physics and mathematics.
 They appear when we consider tensor products of vector representations.
 For instance the :math:`l = 2` irrep is a five-dimensional representation that corresponds to rank-2 symmetric traceless tensors.
 The remaining degrees of freedom in a rank-2 tensor are captured by the :math:`l = 0` (the trace) and :math:`l = 1` (the antisymmetric part) irreps.